kyeokabe/crackingCodingInterview/README.md

 **09/27/2019**

 [LC 380 Insert Delete GetRandom O(1)](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/380_InsertDeleteGetRandom1.cpp) ...
 Great problem.
 The trick for O(1) return is to use rand()%size on an array.
 The problem is how to delete an element in an array.
 The trick is to fill a particular element with the last number of the array and pop_back the array.

+[LC 11 Container With Most Water](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/11_ContainerWithMostWater.cpp) ...
+Not too difficult if you can realize it can be solved using the "two pointer sliding window" technique.